yikun-19/Murphi_LS/Readme.md

 ### Numerous invariants check

+Considering the impact of different types of invariants on search efficiency, we take a large number of invariants generated in another algorithm as our testcases.
+Invariants are defined in /test/invs/inv_NI_Remote_Get_Put, of which 213 are true and 292 are false.

+The result is shown in /test/invs/result.csv, which shows that LS algorithm finds most of falied invariants(237/292) with a small cost(4,000 of the 700,000 states in the entire state space).
+It indicates that LS generally outperforms BFS for general invariants.

 ### Reachability analysis for TileLink protocol

+Due to the needs of practical applications, we formally modeled the TileLink protocol using the Murphi language, and tried to analyze its reachablity.

+Specifically, in order to ensure the correctness of the model, the designer gives some states that should be reachable if the protocol model is correct.
+Now what we need to do is to judge whether these states are really reachable for a given protocol instance.
+If some of them are unreachable, there is likely a bug in the protocol instance.
+In fact, we found and fixed some bugs in our model by this way.

+Similarly, this experimental process is also placed in /test/main.py, our TileLink model is placed in /test/TL_states/, and users can reproduce the following results by running this script.
+The result demonstrates the clear advantages of the LS algorithm.

 | StateID | BFS    | DFS           | LS   |
 |---------|--------|---------------|------|